russross/blackfriday/README.md

 should be able to validate the resulting XML against the schema from the xml2rfc v3 draft.
 I'm trying to stay current with the latest draft for the V3 spec:
 <https://tools.ietf.org/html/draft-iab-xml2rfc-03>

+## Running from a Docker Container

+To use mmark and xml2rfc without installing and configuring the separate software packages and dependencies, you can also use mmark via a Docker container.
+You can use https://github.com/paulej/rfctools to build a Docker image or you can use the one already created and available in Docker Hub (https://hub.docker.com/r/paulej/rfctools/).

+To use Docker, you invoke commands like this:

+    % docker run --rm paulej/rfctools mmark -version 1.3.4

+To output a v2 XML file as demonstrated in the previous section, use this command:

+    % docker run --rm -v $(pwd):/rfc paulej/rfctools mmark -xml2 -page mmark2rfc.md

+Making a draft in text form:

+    % docker run --rm -v $(pwd):/rfc paulej/rfctools mmark -xml2 -page mmark2rfc.md >x.xml \
+    && docker run --rm -v $(pwd):/rfc -v $HOME/.cache/xml2rfc:/var/cache/xml2rfc \
+    --user=$(id -u):$(id -g) paulej/rfctools xml2rfc --text x.xml \
+    && rm x.xml && mv x.xml mmark2rfc.txt

+The docker container expects source files to be stored in /rfc, so the above command maps the current directory to /rfc.
+Likewise, xml2rfc will attempt to write cache files to /var/cache/xml2rfc, so the above command maps the user's cache directory in the container.

+Note also that the xml2rfc program will write an output file that will be owned by "root".
+To prevent that (and the cache files) from being owned by root, we instruct docker to run using the user's default user ID and group ID via the --user switch.

+There is a script available called "md2rfc" simplifies the above to this:

+    % docker run --rm -v $(pwd):/rfc -v $HOME/.cache/xml2rfc:/var/cache/xml2rfc \
+    --user=$(id -u):$(id -g) paulej/rfctools mmark2rfc.md

+Still appreciating that is a lot to type, there is an example directory in the https://github.com/paulej/rfctools repository that contains a Makefile.
+Place your .md file in a directory along with that Makefile and just type "make" to produce the .txt file.

 ## Syntax